 But agile marketing requires the right toolset.
 And for your eCommerce platform that means allowing for fast implementation without developer help.

-And that’s another big advantage of SaaS enterprise eCommerce platforms like Shopify Plus and good competitors like BigCommerce Enterprise.
+And that’s another big advantage of SaaS enterprise eCommerce platforms like Shopify Plus.
 They have all the tools companies need to quickly implement all aspects of good digital marketing.